flarum/docs/docs/console.md

 # Console

-In addition to the admin dashboard, Flarum provides several console commands to manage your forum.
+In addition to the admin dashboard, Flarum provides several console commands to help manage your forum over the terminal.

 To use the console: